-“What the betterment project does is enable local communities to put forward a solution that might cost a little more up front but will save us all paying for damage over and over again.”
+“What the betterment project does is enable local communities to put forward a solution that might cost a little more up front but will save us all paying for damage over and over again.

 “Country roads are the lifeblood of rural communities and it’s vital we do everything we can to keep these access roads open during natural disasters.”
 Mr. Crisafulli said.

-The betterment project is jointly funded by the State and Federal Governments, but falls well short of what is required.
+It is jointly funded by the State and Federal Governments, but falls well short of what is required.